xvitaly/srvwidget/README.md

 Installation
 ========
-1. Upload all files to your web server.
+1. Upload all files from this repository to your web server.

 2. Open /libs/srvwidget/SrvWidget.class.php and set MySQL username, password, database name and Steam Web API token.